Explicit formulas for the spectral side of the trace formula of SL(2): Introduction

-Having shown a relationship between the explicit formulae and trace formulae, one would hope that the connection will shed light on either of the two.
-As a first step, we show the following bound for the sums over zeroes, which follows as a straightforward corollary to Theorem \ref{mainthm1} above:
+Having shown a relationship between the explicit formulas and the spectral side of the trace formula, one would hope that the connection will shed light on either of the two.
+As a first step, we show the following bound for the sums over zeroes, which follows as a straightforward corollary to Theorem \ref{mainthm2}.
+For simplicity, we shall define $D_1(g)$ by the relation